theforeman/foreman-infra/puppet/modules/secure_ssh/README.md

 If you wish to simply add extra resources to your manifests, the defines in this module can be called directly.
-For example, if you have a website and a slave which pushes content to the site, you might already have a "website" class and a "slave" class.
+For example, if you have a website and a node which pushes content to the site, you might already have a "website" class and a "jenkins_node" class.
 In which case you might add the following:

 ```
-class slave {
+class jenkins_node {
   secure_ssh::uploader_key { 'website':
     user       => 'jenkins',
     dir        => '/home/jenkins',
     manage_dir => true,
   }
-  # rest of your slave class here...
+  # rest of your jenkins_node class here...
 }

 class website {